arihant2math/prontus/README.md

 # Prontus

-An alpha client for Pronto (https://pronto.io), a messaging application used by educational institutions.

 **Current Progress:** https://github.com/arihant2math/prontus/issues/1

 ## Installation

-At the moment, there are prebuilt alpha binaries.
+At the moment, there are prebuilt binaries.

 To find the latest somewhat stable one, head to the [release page](https://github.com/arihant2math/prontus/releases).